mitchtabian/FlutterPlayground/README.md

     - Without a third party on android this is not fun.
 I can honestly say I don't even know how to do that.

+# Day 13 (June 26)
+1. Animations
+    - I don't have a lot of experience with animations on native.
+But this seems complex.

 # Day 12 (June 25)
 1. Saving data locally (token for authentication)